gjbadros/hass-vantage/README.md

 vantage_password: [my_password]
 ```

+Configuration parameters:

+- `host` (Required string): IP address or FQDN of the controller.
+- `username` (Optional string): Username
+- `password` (Optional string): Password
+- `use_ssl` (Default `False`): Controllers running v4+ firmware supports SSL on ports 2010 and 3010, non-SSL ports are 2001 and 3001.
+- `only_areas` (Optional comma separated string): Only include these areas, inverse of `exclude_areas` option.
+- `enable_cache` (Default `False`): Read the configuration once and write it to a configuration file, read from the configuration file in future.
+If any changes are made to configuration in design Center the file must be manually deleted.
+- `exclude_areas` (Optional comma separated string): Exclude these areas, inverse of `only_areas` option.
+- `include_buttons` (Default `False`): Create sensors for every keypad button.
+- `exclude_contacts` (Default `False`): Exclude contacts.
+- `exclude_keypads` (Default `False`): Exclude keypads.
+- `exclude_variables` (Default `False`): Exclude variables.
+- `include_underscore_variables` (Default `False`): Include variables prefixed with `_`.
+- `exclude_name_substring` (Optional comma separated string): Exclude objects with names matching substrings
+- `log_communications` (Default `False`): Log controller communications.
+- `num_connections` (Default `1`): Number of controller connections.
+- `name_mappings`: See later example, array of area name re-mappings.

 And then restart home assistant.

 Notes:

-- The specified user must be in group Admin and have "Read State", "Write State" and "Read Config" permissions to work.
+- The specified `username` must be in group Admin and have "Read State", "Write State" and "Read Config" permissions to work.
 See "Settings->Project Security" in Vantage Design Center.
-- If your Vantage system is not set up with a username and password you can elide the `username:` and `password:` lines in the configuration.yaml file, and skip setting up secrets.yaml.
+- If your Vantage system is not set up with a username and password you can elide the `username` and `password` lines in the configuration.yaml file, and skip setting up secrets.yaml.
 Or, just add a password to your Vantage!
 - If your Home Assistant can't talk to Vantage over the network, it can't work.
-If you have a firewall configure it to let the connections on ports 2001 and 3001 through.
+If you have a firewall configure it to let the connections on ports 2001/2010 and 3001/3010 through.

 ## Usage